Here’s How You Can Help Ease Your Kids’ Back-to-School Jitters

 How to Prep Your Kids for the New School Year

 Having a few jitters leading up to the first day of school?
-Totally normal — especially after the crazy school year our kids just endured.
+Totally normal.

 We spoke with a psychologist, a pediatric mental health specialist, and a learning specialist who shared tips on how to best be prepared for the first day of school, whether your kids are super nervous or just a little anxious.